freedomofpress/dangerzone/SECURITY.md

 Critical CVEs, and biweekly security scans for High CVEs.
 We aim for a 4 week update cadence of our container image, or earlier, if a security finding necessitates it.

+If you have encountered a CVE in our container image that violates the above policy, please report it to us.

 ## Security Advisories